-As part of the transformation of Sydney’s Darling Harbour, the site provides a new hub and outdoor spaces for Commonwealth Bank’s employees as well as a public gathering place for everyday Sydneysiders in Darling Square.
+As part of the transformation of Sydney’s Darling Harbour, the project provides a new hub and outdoor spaces for Commonwealth Bank’s employees as well as a public gathering place for Sydneysiders in Darling Square.

-Inspired by the nearby Great Sydney Dyke, the 12-story building envelope received a hollowed slice from east to west to form an internal atrium which allows natural daylight into the interiors.
-Its eastern façade is rounded from inside the hollowed area to its rectangular edges in response to the context and orientation of Tumbalong Park.
+Inspired by the nearby Great Sydney Dyke, the 12-story building is hollowed out to hold an internal atrium which allows natural daylight into its interiors.
+Its two-part, eastern façade is rounded from its internal joints and spans out to its rectangular edges in response to the context and orientation of Tumbalong Park.

 Textured layers along the façade break up the built form and relate to the natural environment.
 The 1,600-square-meter podium on the ground floor is paved with stones and includes brown and gray bricks protected by aluminum awnings to blend in with its neighbor.
 Street-side seating provides a reprieve from shopping or the daily bustle.